FHA's New Rules: Student Loan Debt Calculation

-The New FHA Student Loan Guidelines Were Released on June 6, 2021
+Understanding the New FHA Student Loan Guidelines

-Old - FHA Student Loan Guidelines
+Previous FHA Student Loan Guidelines

 New - FHA Student Loan Guidelines